Best Games With SLI Support

 SLI seems like great tech on paper, but it's held back by the lack of support from games.
 Here we look at the best games that do support it.

 When the world was introduced to the idea of SLI and multiple GPUs connected to create one unit, it showed clear potential.
-However, as time went on and new graphics cards were launched, the technology has not lived up to its hype.
+However, as time went on and new graphics cards were launched, the technology has not lived up to its expectation.

 Table of ContentsShow